DixitMGajjar/ml_project/instructions.md

 - write the setup.py file & also create requirements.txt file as well where you have to write all the lib req for this

+- after running the req.txt all things for this part is completed

+2 Src folder and build the package

+    - create a folder called components in src folder

+    - components will be modular building blocks for your machine learning pipeline